itsakki10/HTML_Project_2/README.md

 # HTML_Project_2

-It's a basic Product Catalog , made using HTML tags ...a bit of progress1
+It's a basic Product Catalog , made using HTML tags ..a bit of progress1